Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Summary of results

-We summarize the main result, i.e., the error bound of the time-dependent PFs, explicitly organized by commutators among the terms $\{H_\gamma(t)\}$ and their time derivatives.
-We first discuss the outline of its derivation.
-The central strategy is to employ Floquet theory based on the embedding into a time-periodic Hamiltonian in Section \ref{Subsec:Setup}.
-The proof is divided into three steps.
+We summarize the central results of this paper, i.e., the error bound for time-dependent PFs explicitly organized by commutators among $\{H_\gamma(t)\}$ and their time derivatives, and the improved cost reflecting the locality based on it.

-In the first step, we show a simple relation between the time-independent and time-dependent PFs by Floquet theory.
-Floquet theory dictates that the time-evolution under a time-periodic Hamiltonian $H(t) = \sum_m H_m e^{-im\omega t}$ can be expressed by that under a certain time-independent Hamiltonian $H^F$ on an infinite-dimensional Hilbert space.
-It is called a Floquet Hamiltonian defined by

-where $\{ \ket{l} \}_{l \in \bbZ}$ is an infinite-dimensional ancillary system labeling the Fourier index.
-Instead of discarding the difficulty by time dependence, the Floquet Hamiltonian is an unbounded operator on an infinite-dimensional system.
-It is often separated into two terms as $H^F = H^\mr{Add} - H_\mr{LP}$ with